varunshivaram/ansible-mysqlubuntu/README.md

 Role Name
 =========

-This role installs MySQL on Ubuntu systems with a default database admin and user root with all privileges on localhost the password can be found in the vars directory.
+This role installs MySQL on Debian/Ubuntu systems with a default database admin and user root with all privileges on localhost the password can be found in the vars directory.

 Requirements
 ------------